Authress/react-starter-kit/README.md

-# react-quickstart
+# Authress Quick Start for: React

-A repository that contains an React example that use's Authress to Login
+A repository that contains an React example that uses Authress to Login.

+## Getting Started

+Run `yarn` and then `yarn start`.
+Or use pnpm to install dependencies and then `start` the site.